 - Non-resident companies are forbidden to do business in offshore zones and offshore countries where they are registered.

-Business in offshore jurisdictions is profitable for medium and big businessmen, as it helps to reduce tax burden and cut company expenses, and has cheap registration cost.
-Among other benefits of opening a company in an offshore are:
+Business in zone offshore jurisdictions is profitable for medium and big businessmen, as it helps to reduce tax burden and cut company expenses, and has cheap registration cost.
+Among other benefits of opening a company in an offshore zone are:

 - Obtaining a foreign company status;